 Skipper’s Boating Resume:

-It is a requirement of our underwriters that, for every charter booking, we have on file, a current resume of the boating experience of the skipper taking charge of the vessel.
-This needs to be completed at time of reservation.
-This can be found: http://www.nanaimoyachtcharters.com/boating-request-skipper-resume/
+For every charter booking we must have on file a current resume of the boating experience of the skipper taking charge of the vessel.
+This needs to be completed at time of reservation and is a requirement of our underwriters.
+Complete the information using this form: https://www.nanaimoyachtcharters.com/boating-request-skipper-resume/

-The charter reservation is confirmed by a 35% deposit of the total charter fee (by credit card -Mastercard/Visa – or by bank deposit/e transfer) Balance is due 60 days before the charter start date. (by bank draft/ direct deposit/wire transfer/ e transfer or cheque in CANADIAN DOLLARS)
+The charter reservation is confirmed by a 35% deposit of the total charter fee (by bank deposit/e transfer).
+The balance is due 60 days before the charter start date.
+ALL FEES PAYABLE IN CANADIAN DOLLARS.

 Refundable Security Deposit:

-At time of check in at the office, a refundable security deposit is taken (in the form of a credit card imprint).
+When you check in at the office, a refundable security deposit is taken (in the form of a credit card imprint).
 This is to cover the insurance deductible in the case of damage/loss to the vessel, the dinghy, outboard and other equipment related to the vessel.
-On return of the vessel, a thorough inspection on board and below the waterline is made and if there is no damage, the credit card imprint is destroyed.
+On return of the vessel, a thorough inspection is made both on board and below the waterline.
+If there is no damage, the credit card imprint is destroyed.

 If for some reason you need to cancel your booking with us, the following applies:

 - 89 days or more before departure date: refund of deposit less $350 (plus applicable taxes) administration fee

 - 89-59 days before departure: a charge of 25% of the total charter fee will apply (plus applicable taxes)

 - Less than 60 days before departure: the rain check policy will apply